 Elements of a System of Quality Control (Ref: Para.
-16)
+17)

-A3.
-Communication of quality control policies and procedures to firm personnel may include, for example, a description of the quality control policies and procedures and the objectives they are designed to achieve, and the message that each individual has a personal responsibility for quality and is expected to comply with these policies and procedures.
-Encouraging firm personnel to communicate their views or concerns on quality control matters, recognizes the importance of obtaining feedback on the firm's quality control system [ISSUE J.1: Review of Elevated Material]
+A2.
+In general, communication of quality control policies and procedures to firm personnel includes a description of the quality control policies and procedures and the objectives they are designed to achieve, and the message that each individual has a personal responsibility for quality and is expected to comply with these policies and procedures.
+Encouraging firm personnel to communicate their views or concerns on quality control matters recognizes the importance of obtaining feedback on the firm's quality control system.